starlightcrafted/docker-postal/README.md

 | ------------- | ---------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------- |
 | latest        | ![Daily Build](https://app.codeship.com/projects/aef32ad0-1807-0135-b213-7e299b644564/status?branch=master)                              | [\[DockerHub\]](https://hub.docker.com/r/alinuxninja/postal/) |

-Side Note: Sometimes, ruby fails to fetch and the build looks like it's failed.
-Also, each branch corresponds to the docker tag, so the "master" branch always shows that it has failed.

 ### Instructions
 Change configuration in docker-compose.yml to update passwords for MySQL/RabbitMQ.
 Both passwords in the `postal` service, `mysql` service and `rabbitmq` service have to be changed.